 The group of students organised for assessment should reflect this demand whilst remaining within the Assessor's own risk management requirements.

-Assessment venues chosen by Leadership Tutors must include a reasonable range of options for the Leader to choose from.
+Assessment locations chosen by Leadership Tutors must include a reasonable range of options for the Leader to choose from.

-The Advanced Sea Kayak Leader Assessment will normally run over 1-2 days.
-This will depend on the course ratios and logistics relating to access of suitable environments.
-The Leader will be working from their suitably chosen closed cockpit sea kayak craft and will be assessed leading a group of 3 or 4 paddlers.
+The Advanced White Water Leader Assessment can be run over 1-2 days.
+This will depend on the course ratios and logistics relating to access to suitable environments.
+The Leader will be working from their chosen boat (white water kayak or OC1) and will be assessed leading a group of 3 to 4 paddlers.
+Paddlers being led can be in either a white water kayak or OC1.

-Any equipment borrowed at the time of assessment will be treated as the Leader's own.
+Any equipment borrowed for the purpose at the time of assessment will be treated as the leaders own.